Tetrakern/fictioneer/DOCUMENTATION.md

 ## Checkmarks, Follows & Reminders

 Checkmarks, Follows, and Reminders are progress tracking features for logged-in subscribers that need to be enabled in the settings.
 But unless you host dozens or hundreds of stories, they are mostly a gimmick.
-Single serials do not need them and readers are quite capable of keep track with browser features alone.
+Single serials do not need them and readers are quite capable of keeping track with browser features alone.
 Please refer to [Users & OAuth](#users--oauth) for more considerations regarding user registration.
 If you decide to enable these features, you should also assign a Bookshelf page in the theme settings.

 **Checkmarks:** You can mark chapters and stories as being read, the latter being displayed in your Finished list.
 This is also reflected in card lists with a check icon in the top-right corner.